WickedShell/clj-mavlink/README.md

 ### Using the library

-Pull in the mavlink.core, for example
+Pull in the `mavlink.core`, for example

 ```
 (:require [mavlink.core :as mavlink])
 ```

-`clj-mavlink` builds a mavlink interface from XML MAVLink specifications.
+`clj-mavlink` builds a MAVLink interface from XML [MAVLink specifications](https://mavlink.io/en/messages/).
-The clj-mavlink interface reads message hash maps from a clojure async channel, encodes them, and then writes the encoded message onto an OutputStream connected to the autopilot.
+The clj-mavlink interface reads message hash maps from a clojure async channel, encodes them, and then writes the encoded message onto an `OutputStream` connected to the autopilot.
-The clj-mavlink interface reads an InputStream connected to the autopilot, decodes messages, and writes the resulting message hash map to a clojure async channel (see clojure.core.async).
+The clj-mavlink interface reads an `InputStream` connected to the autopilot, decodes messages, and writes the resulting message hash map to a clojure async channel (see clojure.core.async).